aitherlade/RestApi/README.md

 1) register a new sensor
 2) get all of the available sensors
 2) send measurements using one of the existing sensor
-3) get measurements and Sensor who sent data
+3) get measurements and sensor who sent data
 4) calculate the total number of raining days based on all measurements